ericwq/nvide/reference.md

 	&& cmake --build Release --target install
 ```

 With `nvide` in hands, you still need to install the following packages to compile the project.
 Otherwise, the compiler will complains some library is missing.
-Note, you need to install the following package with the root privilege.
+Note, you need to install the following package with the root privilege for `nvide`.

 ```sh
 # apk add clang-static llvm-dev llvm-static zlib-dev libxslt-dev
 ```

-Now, you can execute the following command to create the `compile_commands.json` file.
+Next, the key point is to generate the `compile_commands.json` file for `ccls` project.
+You can use the following command to create the `compile_commands.json` file.

 ```sh
 % git clone --depth=1 --recursive https://github.com/MaskRay/ccls